7 Ways to Reduce Inflammation and Address the Root of Your Health Issues

 - Choose Anti-Inflammatory Foods: Food can either trigger or prevent inflammation.
 I’m excited to give you a pro-inflammatory and anti-inflammatory food list next week when I share how to use food to put out inflammatory fires—stay tuned!
 It is also important to identify food sensitivities, because consuming food to which the body is having an immune reaction will undoubtedly cause inflammation (even if the food is typically considered anti-inflammatory).

 - Balance Your Microbes: We spent the month of September talking about the importance of a balanced microbiome to overall health.
 An imbalance in friendly flora will cause intestinal irritation and inflammation.
-Review this article for 8 tips on building a healthy intestinal ecosystem.
 Keep in mind that inflammation and intestinal flora have a reciprocal relationship—inflammation causes microbial imbalances and microbial imbalances lead to inflammation.

 - Manage your Stress—Stress’ affect on cortisol is a huge contributor to inflammation.
 If we can reduce stress (and high levels of cortisol) we can reduce cellular inflammation.
 We will discuss how stress affects inflammation in detail in a couple of weeks.

 - Move Your Body—A sedentary life has been shown to contribute to many unwanted health outcomes—inflammation included.
 Find time to move your body throughout the day.
 Sitting at a computer all day and working out for 30 minutes every night has been shown less effective for overall health than regular movement throughout the day.
 If you have a sedentary job find ways to get up and move throughout the day—stand up or walk around the office during phone calls, advocate for movement during meetings, go to the printer or fax machine whenever able, take a walk during lunch and breaks, use stairs versus elevator, etc.